christopheSeeka/cov-stats/README.md

 You can now configure the page and start add entries (make sure to have some waves on this account too)

-You can acces your data at localhost:3000
+You can acces your page at localhost:3000